comparison

 This is the version of the comparison written by someone who has actually scrubbed all three.

-Caraway is a 7- or 12-piece ceramic-coated set in pastel colors with a hanging pot rack and built-in lid storage.
-The aluminum-bodied pieces are sprayed with a mineral ceramic coating.
-Caraway publishes the third-party lab certifications showing the coating is free of PFAS, lead, cadmium, and mercury.
+Caraway launched in 2019, founded in Brooklyn by Jordan Nathan after a personal Teflon scare.
+It is a 7- or 12-piece ceramic-coated set in pastel colorways, sold direct-to-consumer, with a magnetic cabinet pot rack and built-in lid storage.
+The pans are hard-anodized aluminum bodies sprayed with a sol-gel mineral ceramic coating cured at high temperature.
+Manufacturing is in China at partner factories, with finishing and quality control coordinated from the US headquarters.
+Caraway publishes its Light Labs third-party testing showing the coating is free of PFAS, PFOA, PTFE, lead, cadmium, mercury, and 200+ other compounds.

-Our Place's Always Pan 2.0 is one pan that replaces eight pieces of cookware — a frying pan, sauté pan, steamer, skillet, saucier, saucepan, non-stick, and spatula.
-Same ceramic-coated category as Caraway, but a different design philosophy: small kitchens, one pan does it all.
-Our Place states the coating is free of PTFE, PFOA, other PFAS, lead, cadmium, toxic metals, and nanoparticles.
+Our Place's Always Pan 2.0 also launched in 2019, founded in Los Angeles by Shiza Shahid (a former Malala Fund co-founder).
+It is one pan that replaces eight pieces — a frying pan, sauté pan, steamer, skillet, saucier, saucepan, non-stick, and spatula.
+Same sol-gel ceramic chemistry as Caraway, but a different design philosophy: small kitchens, one pan does it all.
+The body is 100% post-consumer recycled aluminum and the Thermakind ceramic coating is described as "mainly comprised of sand derivative, water, and alcohol" — silicon-and-oxygen chemistry rather than the carbon-and-fluorine of PTFE.
+Manufacturing is also in China.

-Made In Stainless Clad is a different category entirely.
+Made In Stainless Clad launched in 2017, founded in Austin by Chip Malt and Jake Kalick.
+It is a different category entirely.
 No coating.
-5-ply 18/10 stainless steel with an aluminum core for heat distribution, made in the USA.
-This is restaurant-line cookware sold direct-to-consumer at substantially lower prices than the legacy brands.
+Five-ply 18/10 stainless steel with three alternating aluminum core layers and a 430 ferritic exterior, manufactured in northern Italy at a family-owned factory with decades of multi-ply clad experience.
+This is restaurant-line cookware sold direct-to-consumer at substantially lower prices than legacy brands like All-Clad.

 The honest durability picture